 This is a double-blind, randomised placebo-controlled trial being conducted in many locations in Australia, New Zealand, India and Sri Lanka.

-- Take their medication daily – this will be either the study medication or placebo.
+- Take medication daily – this will be either the study medication or placebo.
 The dose will be half, one or two tablets.